core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 : A Group OSCORE request that can be used repeatedly to access a particular resource.
 : It has all the properties relevant to caching, but its transport dependent properties (e.g. Token or Message ID) are not defined.
 : Thus, different requests on the wire can both be said to "be the Consensus Request" even if they have different tokens or client addresses.
+:
+: As the consensus request is the reference for request-response binding, : the client always needs to be able to read and verify any Consensus Request it receives before using it to verify a response.

 Ticket Request